art-suite/art-suite-applications/demos/application-demos/simple-client-server/README.md

 #### About Development Mode

 The entire client-side and server-side code is built into one bundle which runs in the web browser.
 This allows you to debug your full app in one runtime.
+You also get hot-reloading of both client and server code.

 ## Run in Production, Locally (Client + Server)